Simulation-based marginal likelihood for cluster strong lensing cosmology: Introduction

 Concerns about the lack of baryonic heating and cooling mechanisms in early cosmological simulations led to a number of studies examining the effect of these processes on cluster density profiles and lensing efficiency \citep{Lewis00,P05,Rozo08,D10,Mead10,Cui12,Killedar12,Rasia13}.
 Together, they paint a complex picture of numerous counteracting baryonic effects. `Runaway' cooling flows in simulations have been found to steepen profiles and produce stronger lenses \citep{P05, Rozo08}.
 Yet, there is no significant link between ICM cooling signatures and lensing efficiency in strong lensing selected clusters \citep{Blanchard13}.
 This apparent discrepancy is resolved with the additional component of feedback mechanisms which temper the overproduction of stellar mass while simultaneously reducing the strong lensing efficiency \citep{Sijacki07,T11,McC10,Fabjan10,Mead10,Killedar12}.
 In \citet{Killedar12}, we found that the quantitative difference between cluster lensing properties in N-body and hydrodynamic simulations depends mildly on the redshift of the cluster lenses, and the results suggested that for relaxed clusters, the inclusion of baryons would not affect lensing efficiencies characterised by Einstein radii or tangential arcs.
 However, cluster selection criteria and characterisation of strong lensing efficiency affect the result of the comparison.
 Exploring in detail such effects is included in the analysis that we present here.
 We are not restricted to relaxed clusters in the present sample, although we investigate the consequences of dynamical selection.

-The paper is structured as follows: in Section~\ref{Sec:Lensing} the basic theory and notation of gravitational lensing are introduced, along with the characterisation of the Einstein radius; in Section~\ref{Sec:MACS} the MACS high-z sample is described; the main details of the hydrodynamic simulations are briefly outlined in Section~\ref{Sec:HydroSims}; in Section~\ref{Sec:Results} we motivate a Bayesian approach, and demonstrate a method by which one calculates -- via simulations -- the marginal likelihood, and discuss selection effects and uncertainties with regards to the modelling of baryonic processes; we discuss how our findings differ from previous strong lensing studies of the MACS clusters in Section~\ref{Sec:CompareLit}; in Section~\ref{Sec:triax} we consider the potential of triaxial mass models to provide an alternative scaling relation; we finally summarize our findings in Section~\ref{Sec:Conclude}.
+The paper is structured as follows: in Section~\ref{Sec:Lensing} the basic theory and notation of gravitational lensing are introduced, along with the characterisation of the Einstein radius; in Section~\ref{Sec:MACS} the MACS high-z sample is described; the main details of the hydrodynamic simulations are briefly outlined in Section~\ref{Sec:HydroSims}; in Section~\ref{Sec:ML} we motivate a Bayesian approach and describe a method by which one estimates the marginal likelihood; in Section~\ref{Sec:Results} we demonstrate and discuss selection effects and uncertainties with regards to the modelling of baryonic processes; we discuss how our findings differ from previous strong lensing studies of the MACS clusters in Section~\ref{Sec:CompareLit}; in Section~\ref{Sec:triax} we consider the potential of triaxial mass models to provide an alternative scaling relation; we finally summarize our findings in Section~\ref{Sec:Conclude}.

 Throughout the present work, the following values for cosmological parameters are adopted: present day vacuum density parameter, $\OmLo=0.76$; matter density parameter, $\OmMo=0.24$; baryon density parameter, $\Ombo=0.04$; Hubble constant $h=0.72$; normalisation of the matter power spectrum $\sig=0.8$; and primordial power spectrum $P(k) \propto k^{n}$ with $n=0.96$.
 Furthermore, characteristic overdensities at which cluster masses are provided, are assumed to refer to the critical cosmic density, $\rho_c=3H^2/(8\pi G)$.